Piterbrito/Dashboard--CurrentWeather-Report/README.md

 But, if pressed, how would you prove it?

 #
-creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.

 Your objective is to build a series of scatter plots to showcase the following relationships:
 #